Mount Nebo (Queensland): Amenities

-The Moreton Bay Regional Council operates a mobile library service which visits the Mount Nebo Rural Fire Shed on Mount Nebo Rd.
+The Moreton Bay City Council operates a mobile library service which visits the Mount Nebo Community Hall on Mount Nebo Rd fornightly.

 Education

 Mount Nebo State School is a government primary (Prep-6) school for boys and girls at Mount Nebo Road (27.3965°S 152.7834°E).
 In 2017, the school had an enrolment of 30 students with 6 teachers (3 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

+There are no secondary schools in Mount Nebo.
+The nearest government secondary schools are Ferny Grove State High School in Ferny Grove to the east and The Gap State High School in The Gap to the south-east.